 - Substance abuse while alone

-If you know a college student who is struggling with an addiction and you’re not sure what to do, we can help you through it.
-Our certified addiction specialists are on call to talk and find a treatment center or counselor who understands their needs.
-Get in touch with our specialists today.
+If you know a college student who is struggling with an addiction and you’re not sure what to do, there are people ready to help.
+Contact a treatment provider today for information about rehab and treatment options.